-As a motivating example, consider two ontologies in the basketball game domain.
-One ontology has datatype properties height, weight, center, forward and guard for players, while the other ontology has the corresponding datatype properties h, w, and position.
+As a motivating example, consider two ontologies about basketball games.
+One has datatype properties height, weight and a binary property center for players, while the other has the corresponding datatype properties h, w, and position.
 Terminology-based strategies may not identify these correspondences.
 However, if we know that a large value of height implies center is true in the first ontology, and the same relationship holds for h and position = Center in the second ontology, then we tend to believe that height maps to h and center maps to position = Center.

-We use Markov logic networks (MLNs) [4] as a probabilistic language to combine the knowledge-based strategy with other strategies, in a formalism similar to that of [12].
+We Markov logic networks (MLNs) use (Domingos and Lowd 2009) as a probabilistic language to combine the knowledge-based strategy with other strategies, in a formalism similar to that of (Niepert, Meilicke, and Stuckenschmidt 2010).
 In particular, we encode the knowledge-based strategy with weighted formulas that increase the probability of alignments where corresponding concepts have isomorphic relationships.
 We use an MLN inference engine to find the most likely alignment.
 We name our method Knowledge-Aware Ontology Matching (KAOM).

 Our approach is also capable of identifying complex correspondences, an extremely difficult task in ontology matching.
 A complex correspondence is a correspondence between a simple concept and a complex concept (e.g., grad_student maps to the union of PhD and Masters).
-This can be achieved by constructing a set of complex concepts (e.g., unions of concepts) in each ontology, subsequently generating candidate complex correspondences, and using multiple strategies - including the knowledge-based strategy - to find the correct ones.
+This can be achieved by constructing a set of complex concepts (e.g., unions) in each ontology, subsequantly generating candidate complex correspondences, and using multiple strategies - including the knowledge-based strategy - to find the correct complex correspondences.